 Knowledge Adaption.
-Furthermore, we did not encounter specific tool-based support regarding the maintenance of the (template-based) SAW system, such as detecting concept drift: Only Edlund et al. state the need that the system must be capable of incorporating both, long-term rules, as well as rules that need to be added temporarily, thus are only valid for a certain time frame [2].
+Furthermore, we did not encounter specific tool-based support regarding the maintenance of the (template-based) SAW system, such as detecting concept drift: Only Edlund et al. state the need that the system must be able to incorporate both long-term rules, as well as rules that need to be added temporarily, thus are only valid for a certain time frame [2].
 However, they leave the maintenance of the temporal validity to the operators, as they do not foresee any automated support to detect when certain rules become outdated over time, or their specificity changes.

-As a first step towards bridging the gap between templatebased and anomaly detection SA approaches, Rhodes et al. introduced SeeCoast, an SAW system for coastal surveillance [24].
-SeeCoast incorporates both, a rule-based situation assessor, as well as data-driven anomaly detection modules.
+As a first step towards bridging the gap between templatebased and anomaly detection SA approaches, Rhodes et al. introduced SeeCoast, an SAW system for coastal surveillance that incorporates both, a rule-based situation assessor, as well as data-driven anomaly detection modules [25].
 Thereby, this SAW system supports both the detection of known, recurring situation patterns, as well as reacting to novel situations.
-However, whereas their anomaly detection SA module continuously adjusts itself to environmental changes, by gradually being re-trained on new data, and even learns from operator feedback, they do not discuss means whether and how the anomalous situations could be further on integrated in the existing rule-base.
-Thus, they do not provide any suggestions to evolve the system's KB.
-A similar approach of combining rule-based SA with anomaly detection techniques has been described in [25], which have been neither integrated.
-This is, however, suggested as future work.
+However, whereas their anomaly detection SA module continuously adjusts itself to environmental changes, by gradually being retrained on new data, and even learns from operator feedback, they do not discuss means whether and how the anomalous situations could be futher on integrated in the existing rulebase, thereby, do not provide any suggestions to evolve the system's KB.
+A similar approach of combining rule-based SA with anomaly detection techniques has been described in [26], which have been neither integrated, which is, however, suggested as future work.

 Knowledge Exploration.
 Approaches that allow to assess the situational knowledge the SAW system has gathered over time, or allow to explore what the system has learned, are rarely found.
-Riveiro et al. proposed a visualization interface that jointly visualizes normal behavioral statistical models (generated from the data) and expert rules (specified by domain experts) within a "scatter plot grid", thereby providing a means to explore the "knowledge space" of the system [25].
+Riveiro et al. proposed a visualization interface that jointly visualizes normal behavioral statistical models (generated from the data) and expert rules (specified by domain experts) within a "scatter plot grid", thereby providing a means to explore "knowledge space" of the system [26].
 Their visualization aims at exhibiting how well the experts' knowledge correlates with the models extracted from the data.

 Knowledge Exploitation.
 Currently available template-based SAW systems do not attempt at systematically reusing the situation instances accumulating in the situation memory to refine SA or projection.
-An interesting approach regarding the exploitation of experience from expert operators has been suggested in [31]: Operators' decisions, i.e., actions, are continuously tracked, along with the current context (employing a dedicated Action-Observation-Hypothesis model), and stored in a KB.
-This aids junior operators who can retrieve these experiences for similar contexts.
+An interesting approach regarding the exploitation of experience from expert operators has been suggested in [32]: Operators' decisions, i.e., actions, are continuously tracked, along with the current context (employing a dedicated Action-Observation-Hypothesis model), and stored in a KB, allowing to retrieve these experiences to aid junior operators in similar contexts.